fereshteh-creator/proposify/README.md

 You only need to import embeddings after rebuilding (--build) or clearing the Chroma volume.

 Do not push data/chroma/ to Git – it’s excluded automatically.

+### To see the graph:

+When the Docker is running from rag-chatbot run:

+    docker exec -it rag_chatbot_app bash

+And then:

+    python visualize_graph.py

+And wenn finished `exit` or `Crt+D` btw. can also look at the png

+### dont forget to turn on the vpn

+### langfuse for debugging and tracking

 To run the docker again run: